Roildan/AMAPp/notes/basics.md

 Features :
- * Basic User --> Can check and book for vegetable basket and / or bulk vegetable (dependent of global vegetable stock)
+ * Basic User --> Can check and book for contracts and / or bulk (dependent of global stock)
- * Producer --> Basic User + Manage his own vegetable stock
+ * Producer --> Basic User + Manage his own contracts and vegetable stock
  * Admin --> Producer + Acces all features and Database